shariq1989/cookbook/content/recipe/french_onion_soup.md

 #### What equipment do I need to make this recipe?

-You will need an Instant Pot, though you could easily make it on the stovetop with longer cook-times.
-You will also need 4 oven-safe bowls and a rimmed baking sheet.
+* An Instant Pot, though you could easily make it on the stovetop with longer cook-times.
+* 4 Oven-safe bowls
+* A rimmed baking sheet.
+* A cheese grater

 #### Is French onion soup vegetarian?
 Is French onion soup vegan?